paj-cash/paj_ramp/README.md

 - 🔐 Handles Session Management
 - 🧱 Clean, modular API
 - 🕊️ No need to write `fetch()` or `axios` manually
-- 🕸️ Handles Bank Operations like getting banks, adding bank, resolve bank and getting bank linked to the account
+- 🕸️ Handles Bank Operations like getting banks, adding banks, resolving banks and getting banks linked to the account

 ---